 Happy Communists in the National Gallery of Arts

-You can’t have communism, facism, or a dictatorship without pervasive propaganda.
+You can’t have communism, fascism, or a dictatorship without pervasive propaganda.
 So you aggressively slant the textbooks, brainwash everyone through state television and radio, and of course make sure that none of the art is subversive.
 Paintings must show the state in all its glory.

-In Albania’s case this meant following the playbook set out by Mao and Lenin where the manual workers were glorified and they were all extremely happy to serve.
+In communist Albania’s case this meant following the playbook set out by Mao and Lenin where the manual workers were glorified and they were all extremely happy to serve.
 In the National Gallery of Arts in Tirana, one whole section displays art produced in the Hoxha era.
 To us now it seems silly and laughable, but it was no laughing matter if you produced a work of art that didn’t meet their standards.
 It could literally get you killed.
 So you went along and depicted happy factory workers and farmers, all muscular and smiling, so overjoyed to be contributing to the collective good.

 Tirana Has a Pyramid?